The Mood Diary is our new app which helps you record how you’re feeling, and offers suggestions on how to boost your mood.

 No, you will need to be onboarded by your healthcare professional first before you start recording.

 What does onboarded mean?

 To make sure we link the right record to the right person, we need to take you through a few steps.
 This will be done with your healthcare professional.

 What if I don’t have a smartphone?

-Currently, the Mood App is only available for smartphone devices.
+Currently, the Mood App is only available for iOS and Android smartphone devices.

 What happens to the mood data I record and what is it used for?

 The details that you take are sent securely to your Berkshire Healthcare record.
 This will be reviewed by you and your healthcare professional during your appointments, to make sure you’re getting the right support.